Our Electrical and Electronic Engineering scheme for graduates

 What professional qualifications could you gain?

 Significant evidence towards incorporated (IEng) or chartered (CEng) engineer status, accredited by the UK Standard for Professional Engineering Competence (UK-SPEC).

 What opportunities are available at the end of the scheme?

 Previous graduates have gone on to achieve internal promotion and become signalling designers or assistant design engineers.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.

 Why you should choose this scheme

-The scheme is aligned to UK-SPEC objectives, accredited by the IET and centrally funded by Network Rail.
+The scheme is aligned to UK-SPEC objectives and is accredited by the IET.
 You’ll have access to world-class training and the opportunity to be involved in some of the biggest engineering projects in Britain.